Skip to content

 The pottery barn

-So I started building skills to automate each step. /research to explore the codebase and load prior knowledge. /plan to decompose work. /pre-mortem to validate before building. /crank to orchestrate the workers. /vibe to validate the output. /post-mortem to extract learnings.
+So I started building skills around each step. /research explored the codebase. /plan decomposed work. /pre-mortem challenged the plan. /crank orchestrated workers. /vibe checked the output. /post-mortem proposed lessons.

 What It Actually Does